RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Applicability of proposed method for COVID-19

-The proposed method selected 17 WDI features that are capable of distinguishing regions with high infection rate, among the 27 WDI features.
-Table \ref{tabFeatCovid} lists the 17 features (Feature Code and Feature Description) obtained by RelDenClu and also provides the values of the Correlation coefficient ($\rho$) and Spearman correlation ($\rho_s$) between the chosen feature and the infection rate of COVID-19 for various states and countries.
-In the following discussion we refer to features using their serial number (S.No.) in Table \ref{tabFeatCovid}.
-From the scatter plots between COVID-19 infection rate and selected features (seen in Figure \ref{coviFimg}) we find that most of them are strong predictors for the infection rate.
-However, in many cases, the values of Pearson and Spearman correlation coefficients are low indicating that these techniques are not sufficient for identifying these predictors.
-This suggests that the proposed algorithm could be explored to identify important factors impacting COVID-19 and, this, in turn, will aid in preparing a strategy, in a more scientific manner, to combat the pandemic situation across countries.
-Indeed some of these features have already been studied and are found to be important, as discussed in the following paragraphs.
+The proposed method selected 14 out of 27 WDI features that are capable of distinguishing regions with high infection rate.
+Table \ref{tabFeatCovid} lists these 14 features (Feature Code and Feature Description) obtained by RelDenClu using the data from January 2020 and also provides the values of the Correlation coefficient ($\rho$) and Spearman correlation ($\rho_s$) between the chosen feature and the infection rate of COVID-19 for various countries for 31 January 2020 and 31 December 2020.
+From this table we find that 10 out of 14 features selected from biclusters using the disease occurrence rate have a Spearman correlation greater than 0.5 with the disease occurrence rate on 31 December 2020.
+However, Reldenclu could identify the importance of these features much earlier i.e. from the January data when the Spearman correlation could not reflect this relation.
+Amongst the features not included in the bicluster, only 4 out of the 13 features have a Spearman correlation greater than 0.5 with disease occurrence rate on 31 December 2020.
+This suggests that the proposed algorithm could be explored to identify important factors impacting a new disease and, this, in turn, will aid in preparing a strategy, in a more scientific manner, to combat the pandemic situation across countries.
+Indeed some of these selected features for COVID-19 have already been studied and are found to be important, as discussed in the following paragraphs, where we refer to features using their serial number (S.No.) given in Table \ref{tabFeatCovid}.

-Before we discuss existing information on effect of different factors on infection rate of COVID-19, it should be mentioned that the association between infection rate and a feature is also affected by the severity of the symptoms, as patients showing severe symptoms are more likely to be tested.
-The disease is known to be asymptomatic for many people, who are likely to miss the diagnosis.